 One of the biggest barriers to ending poverty in Africa is lack of education.
 Many children are unable to go to school in most parts of Africa, because of the fee structure that exists.

-This becomes unachievable as the majority of Kenyans survive on less than a dollar a day, making it impossible to send their children to school.
+This becomes unachievable as the majority of Kenyans survive on less than 2 dollars a day, making it impossible to send their children to school.
 As a result, many students drop out of school and education is placed beyond their reach.

 To increase access to secondary education for children in extreme poverty through merit based scholarships, recognizing that these children will return to their respective communities as educated, inspired and innovate young people, who will improve the quality of life by breaking the cycle of poverty.